PROFILE -

 the Renjith trophy inter state competition cricket

 match.
-He once even took the wicket of the then
+He once even took the wicket of the then West

 AR: Your father’s name, sir?